 Here we describe and functionally characterize the loss of the putative ubiquitin-E3 ligase PDLIM2 as unifying defect in distinct lymphoma entities, cHL and ALCL.
-PDLIM2 has been linked to tumorigenesis, in particular in colon and breast cancer or HTLV1-induced adult T cell leukemia.
-In these malignancies, PDLIM2 expression levels are consistently reduced, in part due to aberrant DNA methylation.
-Importantly, reconstitution of PDLIM2 reduced the tumor growth, suggesting a tumor suppressor function of PDLIM2.
-However, for most of these malignancies data on PDLIM2 in primary samples are lacking, and cancer cell lines used for these studies display significant PDLIM2 baseline expression levels.
-Our data for cHL and ALCL show the most prominent loss of PDLIM2 expression in malignancies reported so far, and they strongly support a tumor suppressor role of PDLIM2: i) in most HRS and ALCL cells PDLIM2 expression is undetectable, reflecting a functional PDLIM2 deletion; ii) several mechanisms contribute to PDLIM2 silencing, including aberrant methylation, genomic deletion and altered splicing, all arguing for selective pressure on this gene locus; iii) the biological effects observed in HRS cell lines argue for the functional relevance of lost PDLIM2 expression.
+PDLIM2 has been linked to tumorigenesis, in particular in colon and breast cancer or HTLV1-induced adult T-cell leukemia.
+24,25,46 In these malignancies, PDLIM2 expression levels are consistently reduced, in part because of aberrant DNA methylation.^{24,25} Importantly, reconstitution of PDLIM2 reduced the tumor growth, suggesting a tumor suppressor function of PDLIM2.^{24,25,46} However, for most of these malignancies data on PDLIM2 in primary samples are lacking, and cancer cell lines used for these studies display significant PDLIM2 baseline expression levels.^{24,25} Our data for cHL and ALCL show the most prominent loss of PDLIM2 expression in malignancies reported so far, and they support a tumor suppressor role of PDLIM2: (1) in most HRS and ALCL cells PDLIM2 expression is undetectable, reflecting a functional PDLIM2 deletion; (2) several mechanisms contribute to PDLIM2 silencing, including aberrant methylation, genomic deletion and altered splicing, all arguing for selective pressure on this gene locus; (3) the biological effects observed in HRS cell lines argue for the functional relevance of lost PDLIM2 expression.

-In more detail, in line with the work of Tanaka et al. we demonstrate that PDLIM2 is ubiquitously expressed in lymphoid cells, with however clearly reduced expression levels in GC B cells, as demonstrated in our work.
-In agreement with the expression in lymphoid cells, the analyzed PDLIM2 promoter regions were unmethylated in PMNC from healthy donors.
+In more detail, in line with the work of Tanaka et al., 22 we demonstrate that PDLIM2 is ubiquitously expressed in lymphoid cells, with however clearly reduced expression levels in germinal center B cells, as demonstrated in our work.
+In agreement with the expression in lymphoid cells, the analyzed PDLIM2 promoter regions were unmethylated in peripheral mononuclear cells from healthy donors.
 In contrast, PDLIM2 expression was lost and both analyzed PDLIM2 promoter regions were strongly methylated in HRS cell lines.
-Thereby, the already low PDLIM2 expression in GC B cells, the putative cells of origin of cHL, might facilitate PDLIM2 silencing in HRS cells.
-Of note, we did not observe an altered methylation in a region previously proposed to be involved in PDLIM2 silencing in cancer cells, which might be due to different epigenetic regulation of PDLIM2 between cancer and lymphoid cells, or methodical differences.

-Importantly, the PDLIM2 gene locus is located in a minimal deleted region of 600 kb in 8p21.3 in B-NHL, and TRAIL-R1 and -2 have been suggested as candidate genes of this deletion.
-Our data suggest that PDLIM2 might be a further candidate gene targeted by this deletion.
-Finally, we detected in one HRS cell line a non-DNA-templated altered splicing pattern leading to an instable, C-terminally truncated protein lacking the LIM-domain.
-Even though the relevance of this finding for primary cHL remains unclear, similarly truncated mutant constructs - generated for biological studies - lose their putative tumor-suppressor function and the ability to ubiquitinate NF- $\kappa$ B-p65.
-Together, our data add the loss of PDLIM2 to the list of defects that target inducible signaling pathways in cHL.
+Thereby, the already low PDLIM2 expression in germinal center B cells, the putative cells of origin of cHL,1 might facilitate PDLIM2 silencing in HRS cells.
+Of note, we did not observe an altered methylation in a region previously proposed to be involved in PDLIM2 silencing in cancer cells,^{24,25} and this might be because of different epigenetic regulations of PDLIM2 between cancer and lymphoid cells, or methodical differences.
+Importantly, the PDLIM2 gene locus is located in a minimal deleted region of 600 kb in 8p21.3 in B-cell non-Hodgkin lymphoma, and TRAIL-R1 and -R2 (tumor necrosis factor-related apoptosis-inducing ligand receptors 1 and 2) have been suggested as candidate genes of this deletion.
+26,27 Our data suggest that PDLIM2 might be a further candidate gene targeted by this deletion.
+Finally, we detected in one HRS cell line a non-DNA-templated altered splicing pattern leading to an instable, C-terminally truncated protein lacking the LIM domain.
+Even though the relevance of this finding for primary cHL remains unclear, similarly truncated mutant constructs-generated for biological studies-lose their putative tumor suppressor function and the ability to ubiquitinate NF-κB-p65.^{20,22,24} Together, our data add the loss of PDLIM2 to the list of defects that target inducible signaling pathways in cHL.